Wills, Power of Attorneys & Advanced Health Directives

 In your AHD you can give specific instructions about certain medical treatments, such as whether you want to receive life-sustaining measures—such as tube feeding or resuscitation—to prolong your life.

 You can also outline the quality of life that would be acceptable to you.
 For example, you might ask that life-sustaining measures be withheld or withdrawn if you have:

-You can make an advance health directive if you’re over 18 and have the capacity to do so, meaning you:
+You can make an AHD if you’re over 18 and have the capacity to do so, meaning you:

-The best time to make an advance health directive is now, before any urgent health condition arises.
+Best time to make an AHD is now, before any urgent health condition arises.
 However, it’s particularly important to make one if:

-When you make an enduring power of attorney, the attorney can make personal and/or financial decisions on your behalf, which will have the same legal effect as if you’d made them yourself (subject to any restrictions you impose in the document).
+When you make an EPOA, your attorney/s can make personal and/or financial decisions on your behalf, which will have the same legal effect as if you’d made them yourself (subject to any restrictions you impose in the document).

 Find someone you trust who’d be willing to take on the responsibility.
 They must:

 Not be your paid carer (a person receiving a carer’s pension is not considered a paid carer)